Our Podiatry Office Treats a Wide Range of Foot and Ankle Conditions

 Individuals with diabetes must be vigilant about their foot care.
 Why?
 Diabetes can cause people to have poor circulation and nerve damage, especially in their feet.
 The nerve damage in the feet (neuropathy) prevents the person from feeling the cut or wound when they get hurt, and the poor circulation prevents the wound from properly healing.
 Diabetics who have a small cut or scrape on the foot are at risk of infection and developing foot ulcers that can lead to foot amputations.
 Sol Foot & Ankle Centers regularly helps individuals with diabetes; we treat people who are already suffering from foot conditions, as well as those who simply want to take preventative action through the use of orthotics or other measures.

 Everyone who has been diagnosed with diabetes should have their feet examined by a podiatrist at least once a year.
-A yearly examination can help diabetes patients qualify for coverage of special footwear that helps to prevent diabetic foot complications.
+A yearly examination can help diabetes patients qualify for coverage of special footwear that prevents diabetic foot complications.

 A foot or ankle injury is not something you should try to "walk off" in hope that it will go away.
 Whether you have a sprained ankle, stress fracture, or turf toe, it is vital that you make an appointment with Sol Foot & Ankle Centers as soon as possible to receive treatment.
 By taking a little bit of time to care for yourself, you are much more likely to be back to 100 percent again in a shorter amount of time.